Calculating budget for Horizon Europe projects

 In this article, we answer the question of what kind of costs can be covered by the Horizon EU grant and give some tips on calculating budget for Horizon Europe projects.

-Written by Panos Antonopoulos
+Panos Antonopoulos

 The major goal of any Horizon Europe budget is to show how much money a project will cost and if those costs adhere to the guidelines.
 It outlines the submitted project in fiscal terms and shows to the reviewers how the project will be conducted, from a financial point of view.
 While calculating budget for a Horizon Europe project, think about information about activities planned and personnel.
 This will provide reviewers with an in-depth picture of how the project will be structured and managed.
 Details of a budget usually reveal whether a proposed project has been carefully planned and may ultimately be feasible.